MGTD06 Sept - Dec 2005

 See http://www.witiger.com/universityoftoronto/MGTD06/assignmentsMGTD06.htm

-This Case Study is worth 25% of the final mark and due in class 3rd week in November
+This Case Study is worth 25% of the final mark and due in the last class.

 The assignment is designed in such a way that one should, as you attend the lectures, and go through the web site, collect information which will be used in this assignment.
 You should be working on this assignment from the first class and try to gather, as you go along, all the information you will need so that when you write the assignment in November, you will have covered all the required points.